 - The student’s access to the network will be blocked.

-- The student will be notified that you are in violation.
+- The student will be notified that they are in violation.

 - The Academic Records Office will be notified of the violation.